60 Effective Journal Prompts for Stress Relief

 Be consistent

-Make journaling a regular habit.
-Aim to write at least a few times a week, if not every day.
-Consistency is key to reaping the full benefits of journaling.
-Treat it as a sacred ritual—a time dedicated solely to your well-being.
+Make journaling a regular part of your life.
+Try to write a few times a week, or even every day if you can.
+Consistency is important to get the most out of journaling.
+Think of it as a special time just for you, a ritual that focuses on your well-being.

 Embrace creativity